Dog Gear Updated May 25, 2026

 • Owners consistently report meals stretching from under a minute to 5–10

 Check price at Amazon → Prices move around — the button has today's.
-We may earn a commission; it never changes the verdict.
+We may earn a commission; it never changes what we write.

 Questions families actually ask